ibm-cloud-docs/databases-for-mysql/howto-migration.md

 - You need to do intermediate schema or data transformations.

 We don't recommend using mydumper if any of the following conditions are met:
-- Your data set is smaller than 10GB.
+- Your data set is smaller than 10 GB.
 - The network connection between the source and target databases is unstable or very slow.

 Before you begin migrating your data with mydumper, first see the [mydumper project](https://github.com/maxbube/mydumper) for details and step-by-step instructions on installation and necessary developer environment,